How Long Proofreading Takes (a Complete Guide with Tables)

 It’s important to remember that this proofreading rate is based on a straightforward document, not a complicated one.

-But for the sake of simplicity, we’ll conclude that 3,000 words per hour is the average here, even though we’re not accounting for complex texts with this particular estimate.
+But for the sake of simplicity, we’ll conclude that 3,000 words per hour is the average here, even though this particular estimate does not account for complex texts.

 What Editors Canada Says about How Long Proofreading Takes